gr2m/node-http-recorder/README.md

 `@gr2m/http-recorder` plays well with [Mitm.js](https://github.com/moll/node-mitm) (or its [esm version](https://github.com/gr2m/mitm-esm)), which is another lowe-level library but focused on mocking http(s) and net requests.

-Note that the requests & responses you receive from the `"record"` response is as-is.
+Note that the requests & responses you receive from the `"record"` event is as-is.
 If the request or response was encoded then it's up to you to decode it if you need to.

 ## Install